Charles Henry Waller

+Early life and education

-Born at Ettingshall in Staffordshire (now part of Wolverhampton) on 23 November 1840, Waller was the eldest son of Stephen R. Waller, vicar of Ettingshall.
+Born at Ettingshall in Staffordshire (now part of Wolverhampton) on 23 November 1840, Waller was the only surviving child of Stephen R. Waller, vicar of Ettingshall and his first wife Lucy Cameron.
 His grandfather, the Rev. Harry Waller of Hall Bam, Beaconsfield, was descended from Edmund Waller, a seventeenth-century English poet.
-His mother was eldest daughter of the Rev. Charles Richard Cameron and Lucy Lyttelton Cameron, writer of religious tales for children, whose elder sister was Mary Martha Sherwood, an author.
+His mother was eldest daughter of the Rev. Charles Richard Cameron and Lucy Lyttelton Cameron, writer of religious tales for children.
+His great-aunt was Mary Martha Sherwood, an author.

 Educated at Bromsgrove School, he matriculated on 4 June 1859 at University College, Oxford, and held a scholarship there (1859–1864).
 He took a first class in classics and a second in mathematical moderations in 1861, and a second in literae humaniores, and a third in mathematical finals in 1863, graduating B.A. in 1863; M.A. in 1867; B.D. and D.D. in 1891.
 He also won the Denyer and Johnson theological scholarship on its first award in 1866.

+Career

 Ordained deacon in 1864, and priest in 1865, he became curate of St Jude, Mildmay Park, under William Pennefather.
 In 1865, on the recommendation of Canon A. M. W. Christopher of Oxford, he began his long service to the theological college, St John's Hall, Highbury, as tutor under Thomas Pownall Boultbee.
 He served in addition as reader or curate on Sundays at Christ Church, Down Street (1865–1869), and at Curzon Chapel, Mayfair, in 1869, under Anthony Thorold, and was minister of St John's Chapel, Hampstead from 1870 to 1874.
 He became McNeile professor of biblical exegesis at St John's Hall in 1882, and principal from 1884, on Boultbee's death, until his retirement on a pension in 1898.
 Of some 700 of his pupils at St John's Hall, the majority entered the ministry of the Church of England.

+A pronounced evangelical, he acted as examining chaplain to Bishop J. C. Ryle.
+At Oxford he had come under the influence of John William Burgon.
+Through his life, his main interest lay in the conservative study and interpretation of the Scriptures, on which he wrote much.